-You don’t want to set your price too low or too high unless there is a strategic game plan.
+Finding and setting your asking price too low or too high is dangerous unless there is a strategic game plan.

-Under pricing: lower than FMV, means you could miss out on thousands of dollars that some buyer would have paid.
+Under pricing: lower than fair market value (FMV), means you could miss out on thousands of dollars that some buyer would have paid.
 As for seller you do not need to accept even an offer has no condition with full asking price offer.
 And play game with Mutiple Offers if you will.

 Over pricing: setting price so high that can scare away willing buyers and leave your home on the market for so long and that will make your competing home looking so much more attractive.
 So you will be exhausted and your personal life, privacy will be exposed to public too long.
 When you lower the price, people may assume you are under pressure to sell, and their offers go even further low.
 But if you plan to sell for 2 years that is find as well.